-A remuneration package for executive Directors will normally comprise basic salary and allowances, mandatory provident fund and medical insurance coverage benefits, performance related discretionary bonus and share options.
+A remuneration package for executive Directors will normally comprise basic salary and allowances, mandatory provident fund and medical insurance coverage benefits and performance related discretionary bonus.
 Particulars of the Directors' emoluments are set out in note 12 to the consolidated financial statement.